bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 Nextflow scripts are written using a domain-specific language (DSL) that is an extension of the Groovy scripting language, which in turn is a superset of the Java programming language.
-The first line is a comment using the '//' notation that will be familiar if you've coded in Java.
+The first line is a comment using the '//' notation that will be familiar to Java programmers.

 Nextflow introduced a new version of the DSL in July 2020.
 Use of DSL2 is strongly recommended and needs to be declared as shown in the above script.